-3. Selection into Litigation. -- Although we describe cases that parties litigated to trial, people who fight with their neighbors litigate only a small minority of their disputes.
-Moreover, they litigate a decidedly non-random sample of them.
-In turn, prosecutors pursue to trial only a small minority of the people arrested by police.
-As in civil suits, they pursue a decidedly non-random sample of the people who are notified of misbehavior (threatened with lawsuit or arrested).
+3. Selection into Litigation.
+Only a small percentage of people who quarrel with their neighbors go to court.
+Moreover, such people and such quarrels are a decidedly non-random sample of disputes.
+Prosecutors pursue to trial only a small minority of people arrested.
+As with civil suits, the prosecuted are a decidedly non-random sample of the people arrested.
 The logic to the selection follows the well-known dynamic of litigation and settlement (e.g., Landes & R. Posner 1975; Priest & B. Klein 1984).
-Because litigation costs more than informal settlement, both sides to a dispute will usually prefer to settle out of court in the shadow of what they expect the court to decide.

-Note that the informational logic to the dispute (Sec.
-D, below) does not affect this dynamic.
-Suppose a plaintiff sues to obtain public certification of his version of the dispute.
-Suppose that the plaintiff and the village leaders both agree that a court will ultimately decide in the plaintiff's favor.
-Rationally, both gain by negotiating an out-of-court settlement in which the village leaders publicly acknowledge the plaintiff's version of the dispute.
+Rather than pay more to lawyers, both sides to a dispute will usually settle out of court in the shadow of what they expect the court to decide.
+Suppose a villager sues, but both he and the village leaders agree that a court will ultimately decide in his favor.
+Rationally, both gain by negotiating an out-of-court settlement in which the village leaders publicly acknowledge the target’s version of the dispute.

 Note too that plaintiffs and prosecutors will tend to select cases in which the ostracism appears improper.
-To the extent that plaintiffs sue to have the court publicly endorse their claims of innocence, they will not sue when the court will shame them instead.
-Prosecutors, too, will select the cases to pursue for the message the suit might convey to the rest of the community.
-In no country do prosecutors have the resources to pursue all (or even most) of the cases that police forward to them.
-Instead, they focus on the cases that most forcefully reinforce the norms they want people to follow.
-Among the disputes over ostracism, they will focus on the most outrageous cases.
+To the extent that plaintiffs sue to have the court publicly endorse their claims of innocence, they will not sue when the court will publicly certify their misbehavior to the world.
+Prosecutors, too, will select cases to pursue for the message a conviction will convey to the rest of the community.
+In no country do prosecutors have the resources to pursue all of the cases that police forward to them—or even a majority of them.
+Instead, they focus on the cases that will most forcefully reinforce the norms they want people to follow.
+With ostracism, as with crime generally, they will focus on the most outrageous cases.
 When the village gets ostracism right, the prosecutor will leave it alone.

-4. Selection into ostracism. -- The logic of litigation and settlement also applies to costly disputing tactics more generally—such as ostracism.
-Ostracism is a cessation of voluntary interaction, a return towards autarky.
-It may apply to money trades, a boycott, or to trades in favors, esteem, or company.
-Given that parties trade only when mutually advantageous, an end to trade necessarily hurts them both, destroying the gains from trade.

-Given these mutual costs, a dissenter and his community both gain by avoiding ostracism and settling their dispute peacefully.
-Provided they both anticipate the same outcome if they push the conflict into ostracism, they both benefit by avoiding that confrontation.
-They gain instead by settling their dispute according to the expected outcome upon confrontation.
+4. Selection into ostracism.
+The logic of litigation and settlement applies to costly disputing tactics more generally, and ostracism is costly.
+It is a cessation of voluntary interaction, a return towards autarky.
+Given that parties trade only when mutually advantageous, an end to trade necessarily hurts them all, destroying the gains from trade.
+Thus, a dissenter and his community both gain by avoiding ostracism and settling their dispute amicably.
+Provided they both anticipate the same outcome if they push the conflict into ostracism, they both gain by agreeing to back off from that cliff.

-Crucially, however, a dissenter and his community can reach this mutually beneficial negotiated settlement only if they can agree about what will happen if they push the dispute into ostracism.
+Crucially, however, dissenter and community only reach this mutually beneficial settlement if they can agree about what will happen if they push the dispute into ostracism.
 When a community is in stasis, with families, economy, roles, and power relations the same as they were the previous hundred years, the parties will often agree about the probable outcome of conflict.
-They both know how much trade, broadly defined, they would lose from ostracism.
+They both know how much interaction they would lose from ostracism.
 They know each other's feasible alternatives.
-They know whether any villager would defect from the collectively imposed sanction.
-Sharing similar estimates of the outcome from confrontation (i.e., ostracism), they both gain by avoiding that confrontation.
+They know whether any villager would deviate and secretly help the target.